indonoso/DKN/README.md

 ### Required packages
-The code has been tested running under Python 3.6.5, with the following packages installed (along with their dependencies):
+The code has been tested running under Python 3.6.5.
+To run it you should install the requirements listed in `requirements.txt`.
-- tensorflow-gpu == 1.4.0
-- numpy == 1.14.5
-- sklearn == 0.19.1
-- pandas == 0.23.0
-- gensim == 3.5.0

 ### Running the code
 ```